olliebrownlow/pig-latin-react-frontend/README.md

 Most state is saved to the parent component for easy access from the child components.
 Some more "local" state is kept in the child components - snackbar alerts and table column naming information.

 As a user inputs a term to translate, the term is saved to state in the parent component.
-On clicking "submit" (see [edge cases section](#edge-cases) for when user leaves the text field empty or uses non-letter characters), a post request is made and the response is filtered for the translation which is displayed.
-The input field's entry is preserved even when navigating away for a better UX.
+On clicking "submit" (see [edge cases section](#edge-cases) for when user leaves the text field empty or uses capital or non-letter characters), a post request is made and the response is filtered for the translation which is displayed.
+The input field's entry is preserved, even when navigating away, for a better UX.

 The translation history page displays all records held in the database.
 PUT and DELETE requests are made from here via the action icons, and there is a button for returning to the translator page.